Basildon Park: 20th century

 Basildon Park was occupied by James Morrison's unmarried daughter, Ellen, until her death in 1910.
 Her demise marked the beginning of a downward turn in Basildon's history.
-The house and estate were inherited by a nephew, James Morrison.
+The house and estate were inherited by a nephew, Major James Archibald Morrison.
 Initially, he improved the estate and its buildings, commissioning the architect Edwin Lutyens to design workers' cottages in the neighbouring villages.
 However, he never occupied the house, using it only for occasional shooting parties.
-In 1914, the house was requisitioned by the British Government and used as a convalescent home for injured soldiers, suffering the attendant damage which accompanies institutional use.
+During WW1 Major Morrison allowed the house to be used as a convalescent home for injured soldiers and it suffered the attendant damage which accompanies institutional use.

 During the war Basildon's owner served with distinction, obtaining the DSO and, according to Harold Macmillan, always "insisted on walking rather than crawling under enemy fire."
 Surprisingly, considering the form in which his courage manifested itself, Morrison survived the war.
 However, his love of shooting, a lavish lifestyle and three marriages led to such a serious decline in his fortunes that in 1929, he was forced to sell the Basildon estate.

 The new purchaser was the 1st Lord Iliffe.
 He wished to expand and consolidate his estate at nearby Yattendon, where he had built a new house.
 He immediately annexed the estate from house and park back, stripped the mansion of some doors and fireplaces for his London house, and placed the house back on the market.